asup202/Basics/README.md

 # Basics
-A basic file for understanding concepts
+A basic file for understanding concepts.